Educational Cooperation with Eastern and South-Eastern Europe

 On behalf of the Austrian Federal Ministry of Education, Science and Research the department of Educational Cooperation promotes exchange and cooperation between educational institutions in Eastern and South-Eastern Europe and Austria in order to support sustainable education reforms at the pre-university level.

-While scholarship programmes support stays abroad of individuals project support enables transnational cooperation in scientific projects.
-People can apply for project support within the framework of bilateral agreements or within multilateral networks.
-Funding is provided mainly for accommodation expenses and travel expenses.
+While scholarship programmes support stays abroad of individuals project support enables Austrian and transnational cooperation in scientific projects.
+People can apply for project support within the framework of intergovernmental agreements, bilateral agreements or within multilateral networks.
+Funding is provided mainly for accommodation expenses and travel expenses for concrete scientific cooperation projects.
 There are different foci in project funding, both thematic and regional ones, and both project terms and funding sums vary.

 Erasmus+ Next Generation 2021–2027